-Somewhat offsetting the Federal costs resulting from the coverage expansion provisions are the individual and employer penalties stipulated by the PPACA.
-For most individuals, there is a requirement to obtain health insurance or otherwise pay a penalty tax of \$95, \$350, and \$750 in 2014, 2015, and 2016, respectively.
-Amounts after 2016 would be indexed by the Consumer Price Index (CPI).
-We estimate that this provision would provide \$29 billion in revenue to the Federal government in fiscal years 2014-2019, taking into account the time lag associated with collecting the penalty amounts through the Federal income tax system.
+As noted, the Federal costs resulting from the coverage expansion provisions are somewhat offset by the individual and employer penalties stipulated by the PPACA.
+We estimate that individual penalties would provide \$34 billion in revenue to the Federal government in fiscal years 2014-2019, taking into account the time lag associated with collecting the penalty amounts through the Federal income tax system.
 (A discussion of the estimated number of individuals who would choose to remain uninsured is provided below.)
-Additionally, for firms that do not offer health insurance and are subject to the "play or pay" penalties, we estimate that the penalties would total \$35 billion in 2014-2019.
+Additionally, for firms that do not offer health insurance and are subject to the "play or pay" penalties, we estimate that the penalties would total \$37 billion in 2014-2019.

-The penalty amounts for noncovered individuals and non-offering employers would be indexed over time by the CPI and would normally increase more slowly than health care costs.
+The penalty amounts for noncovered individuals and non-offering employers would be indexed over time by the CPI (or, for individuals above roughly 300 percent of the FPL, by growth in income) and would normally increase more slowly than health care costs.
 As a result, penalty revenues for nonparticipating individuals and employers are estimated to grow more slowly than the Federal expenditures for the premium assistance credits.